 a guanine nucleotide-binding protein of the G12 class of G-alpha proteins.
 Agonist binding to Gq-coupled receptors may block Akt activation via the release of active G-alpha(q) subunits that inhibit phosphatidylinositol 3-kinase.
 Heterotrimeric G proteins are composed of 3 units; alpha, beta and gamma.
 The alpha chain contains the guanine nucleotide binding site.
 Note: This description may include information from UniProtKB.

-Protein type: G protein; G protein, heterotrimeric; G protein, heterotrimeric
+Protein type: G protein, heterotrimeric alpha G(q); G protein; G protein, heterotrimeric

-Molecular Function: GTPase activity; protein binding; signal transducer activity; G-protein-coupled receptor binding; GTP binding; metal ion binding; G-protein beta/gamma-subunit binding; GTPase activator activity
+Molecular Function: GTPase activity; signal transducer activity; protein binding; GTP binding; type 2A serotonin receptor binding; metal ion binding; G-protein beta/gamma-subunit binding; GTPase activator activity

-Biological Process: regulation of action potential; platelet activation; protein stabilization; glutamate signaling pathway; heart development; behavior; pigmentation during development; G-protein signaling, adenylate cyclase activating pathway; regulation of melanocyte differentiation; post-embryonic development; phospholipase C activation; forebrain neuron development; negative regulation of protein kinase activity; dopamine receptor, phospholipase C activating pathway; embryonic digit morphogenesis; blood coagulation; skeletal development; positive regulation of GTPase activity; neuron remodeling
+Biological Process: phototransduction, visible light; platelet activation; regulation of action potential; acetylcholine receptor signaling, muscarinic pathway; protein stabilization; glutamate signaling pathway; metabolic process; maternal behavior; heart development; pigmentation during development; G-protein signaling, adenylate cyclase activating pathway; regulation of melanocyte differentiation; post-embryonic development; forebrain neuron development; phospholipase C activation; negative regulation of protein kinase activity; entrainment of circadian clock; dopamine receptor, phospholipase C activating pathway; embryonic digit morphogenesis; blood coagulation; skeletal development; positive regulation of GTPase activity; neuron remodeling